Temple Bar | The only surviving gateway into the City of London

 For the history of the Temple area of London – where the bar originally stood – read about Middle Temple Hall.

 For more of Metro Girl’s blog posts on London history, click here.

-Posted on 17 February 2013, in Architecture, History, London, Tourist Attractions and tagged 17th century, Architecture, City of London, King Charles II, london, Sir Christopher Wren, Temple, Temple Bar.
+Posted on 17 Feb 2013, in Architecture, History, London, Tourist Attractions and tagged 17th century, Architecture, City of London, King Charles II, London, Sir Christopher Wren, Temple.
 Bookmark the permalink.
 6 Comments.